szaumoor/ZSTweaks/README.md

 **Component 1190:** Make Rod of Lordly Might usable by any class and more powerful

 The rod is conceptually quite interesting but generally underperforming.
+This component changes the name to "Rod of Royal Might" (even the descriptions mentions royalty):

-- **Mace +2** is renamed to Mace of Lordly Might +3, becomes a +3 weapon, and the save against panic is now at +2, not +5, and the panic is now a 2-round Slow effect.
+- **Mace +2** is renamed to Mace of Royal Might +3, becomes a +3 weapon, and the save against panic is now at +2, not +5, and the panic is now a 2-round Slow effect.
-- **Flaming Long Sword +1** is renamed to Flaming Sword of Lordly Might +3, becomes a +3 weapon, causes 1d4 fire damage per hit, and the paralyze effect Save becomes +2 and not +5, but the Hold effect only lasts one round.
+- **Flaming Long Sword +1** is renamed to Flaming Sword of Royal Might +3, becomes a +3 weapon, causes 1d4 fire damage per hit, and since it's "hypnotic" it has a 50% chance of causing Stun, and 50% change of causing asleep for 1 round.
+The save against it is now +2 instead of +5.
 Additionally, it makes it look like an actual flaming sword when held.
-- **Spear +3** is renamed to Spear of Lordly Might +3, and it no longer has a Save vs. Spell bonus of +6 to cause 2d4 magic damage, now it has no bonus or penalty and causes 3d4 magic damage when save is failed.
+- **Spear +3** is renamed to Spear of Royal Might +3, and it no longer has a Save vs. Spell bonus of +6 to cause 2d4 magic damage, now it has no bonus or penalty and causes 3d4 magic damage when save is failed.

 **Component 3500:** Make Shadowstep/Shadow Jump impossible to use while in the Shadow Plane